purescm/purescm/README.md

 To run snapshots, run `npm run test`.
 To overwrite old snapshots with the latest output, run `npm run test -- -a "--accept"`.
 To add a new snapshot, create a file called `Snapshot.X.purs` where `X` indicates what is being tested.
 If a snapshot needs a dependency, install it by running `spago -x test-snapshots/spago.dhall install <packages...>`.
-The snapshots have their own `spago.dhall` file so as not to pollute the `purs-backend-chez` binary with unneeded dependencies.
+The snapshots have their own `spago.dhall` file so as not to pollute the `purescm` binary with unneeded dependencies.